 Emergency medical assistance and campus safety/law enforcement assistance are available both on and off campus.
-Individuals are encouraged to contact law enforcement and seek medical treatment as soon as possible following an incident that may pose a threat to safety or physical well-being, or following a potential criminal offense.
+Individuals are encouraged to contact law enforcement and seek medical treatment as soon as possible following an incident that may pose a threat to safety or physical well-being or following a potential criminal offense.

-To contact law enforcement: call the Baylor University Police Department at 254-710-2222 or, if off campus, Waco Police Department at 254-750-7500.
+To contact law enforcement:

+Baylor University Police Department (on campus) Speight Plaza Parking Facility 254-710-2222

+Waco Police Department (off campus) 254-750-7500.

 In an emergency, call 911.

-To access on campus medical treatment, contact:
+To access on-campus medical treatment, contact: